 1928 – 1930

-When the company moved into the passenger business, it became Delta Air Services.
+When it entered the passenger business, the company became Delta Air Services.
 The classic logo shape was retained, as the old badge was triangular, like the Delta symbol.
 It turned red and took on a black border with white lettering that read “SPEED SAFETY COMFORT.”
 Inside was a minimalist profile of the head of the Roman god Mercury and a rectangular plaque with the company name.
 In the background was a red circle.

 1930 – 1934

-In 1930, the company reentered aerosol aviation and returned to the original logo.
+1930, the company reentered aerosol aviation and returned to its original logo.
 The new name, Delta Air Corporation, was written along the sides of the triangle, and the space below it was filled with the words “MONROE, LA” with a dot at the end.

 1934 – 1951